abhishekroushan/ee180labs/README.md

 Mergesort algorithm implemented in .s file

 Github instructions:
-1. Go to the directory where you want to implement the codes in the lab cd <directory_path>
+1. Go to the directory where you want to implement the codes in the lab: cd <directory_path>

-2. Clone the repository: (get the url from the Clone/Fork green button on the page) git clone <url>
+2. Clone the repository: (get the url from the Clone/Fork green button on the page): git clone <url>

 3. All the files are present in the current directory.
 Now make changes in the file and save them.